knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

     * If you develop a new algorithm, you should have added a respective subdir with the algorithm's name (referred to here as <alg_name>) in the baselines folder.
+    * In *baselines/example_algorithm/* you find an example algorithm with a dummy policy that generates random actions and does not learn.
+You can use this as a starting point.
-    In *baselines/templates/* you can find templates that you can use for your algorithm.
+    * In *baselines/templates/* you can find templates that you can use for your algorithm.
     * If your algorithm is finished, proceed as follows:
         * In the `generate_testing_commands.py` script, add the <alg_name> to TestingConfig.algorithms, and
         * add a function get_<alg_name>_cmds to this script.
 This function should generate a list of commandline-strings